Inmarsat-Design/inmarsat-imagery/README.md

 ## Usage

-Simply download the latest stable [release](https://github.com/Inmarsat-Design/inmarsat-imagery/releases) of this repo, and use the icons/logos in conjuction with the art direction set out in the [app](https://design.inmarsat.com/) for designing your products.
+Simply download the latest stable [release](https://github.com/Inmarsat-Design/inmarsat-imagery/releases) of this repo, and use the icons/logos in conjuction with the art direction set out in the [Design System](https://design.inmarsat.com/) for designing your products.

 ## Contribution